The 8 Parts of Speech

 In addition to action verbs, such as screams or sneezed, verbs come in a handful of other useful varieties:

 - Linking verbs, which link the sentence’s subject to information about it (Brett is nauseated.)

 - Helping verbs, which team up with the main verb in the sentence to make a verb phrase (Grandma’s neighbors have been playing Cardi B songs for six hours straight.)

 No matter what form it takes, the humble verb is a must-have – even if it’s irregular.
 In order to truly be a sentence, that sentence needs to include a verb.

 Real talk: There’s much, much more to the eight parts of speech.
-Each part of speech can be broken down into myriad subclasses.
+Each part of the 8 parts of speech can be broken down into myriad subclasses.
 (Okay, maybe not interjections.)
 If you have any tips for telling count nouns from mass nouns or remembering the most common prepositions, sound off in the comments below!